dfguerrerom/mgci-docs/docs/source/sepal/module_usage.rst

 The module should look like the image below.
 As with any other SEPAL module, SEPAL-SDG 15.4.2 :sub:`beta` is divided into two main sections:

 - **Process drawers**: Located on the top left of the interface,this is where you find the processing steps to accomplish the goal of the module.
-In SEPAL-SDG 15.4.2 :sub:`beta`, this is composed by 4 processing steps: Area of Interest; Land Cover Settings; Indicator Settings and Results.
+In SEPAL-SDG 15.4.2 :sub:`beta`, this is composed of four processing steps: Area of Interest; Land Cover Settings; Indicator Settings and Results.

 - **Help drawers**: Located just below the process drawers,the help drawers describes the tool, its objectives and gives a background on its development.
-In SEPAL-SDG 15.4.2 :sub:`beta`,its composed of the source code (the module was developed under a MIT license, which means that the development is freely accessible, and the code is public in GitHub); the Wiki (the latest documentation on the tool) and the Bug report (use this section to report any unexpected results or behavior.
+In SEPAL-SDG 15.4.2 :sub:`beta`, the Help drawer is composed of the source code (the module was developed under a MIT license, which means that the development is freely accessible, and the code is public in GitHub); the Wiki (the latest documentation on the tool) and the Bug report (use this section to report any unexpected results or behavior.
 To do so, please follow the `contribution guidelines <https://github.com/dfguerrerom/sepal_mgci/blob/master/CONTRIBUTE.md>`_.)

 .. image:: ../_static/sepal/module_interface.PNG
    :align: center
-   :width: 1000
+   :width: 1100
    :alt: MGCI module interface